gchudnov/jpeg-asm/README.md

 # jpeg-asm

-> libjpeg compiled into JavaScript
+> encoding and decoding JPEG using libjpeg

 ```
 jpeg-9a of 19-Jan-2014